-2.3 Dosing in Cervical Dystonia
+2.3 Dosing in Cervical Dystonia 2.3 Dusting in Cervical Dystoma.

 The recommended initial dose of DYSPORT for the treatment of cervical dystonia in adults is 500 Units given intramuscularly as a divided dose among affected muscles in patients with or without a history of prior treatment with botulinum toxin.
 (A description of the average DYSPORT dose and percentage of total dose injected into specific muscles in the pivotal clinical trials can be found in Table 15 of Section 14.1, Clinical Studies - Cervical Dystonia.)
 Limiting the dose injected into the sternocleidomastoid muscle may reduce the occurrence of dysphagia.
 Clinical studies with DYSPORT in cervical dystonia suggest that the peak effect occurs between two and four weeks after injection.
-Simultaneous EMG-guided application of DYSPORT may be helpful in locating active muscles.
+Simultaneous guided injection of DYSPORT with EMG and/or ultrasound may be helpful in locating active muscles

-Dose Modification

-Where dose modification is necessary for the treatment of cervical dystonia, uncontrolled open-label studies suggest that dose adjustment can be made in 250 Unit steps according to the individual patient's response, with re-treatment every 12 weeks or longer, as necessary, based on return of clinical symptoms.
+Dose Modification Where dose modification is necessary for the treatment of cervical dystonia, uncontrolled open-label studies suggest that dose adjustment can be made in 250 Unit steps according to the individual patient's response, with re-treatment every 12 weeks or longer, as necessary, based on return of clinical symptoms.
 Uncontrolled, open-label studies also suggest that the total dose administered in a single treatment should be between 250 Units and 1000 Units.
 Re-treatment, if needed, should not occur in intervals of less than 12 weeks.
-Doses above 1000 Units have not been systematically evaluated.
+Doses above 1000 Units have not been systematically given intramuscularly in five equal aliquots of 10 Units each to achieve clinical effect he clinical effect of DYSPORT may last up to four months.
+Repeat dosing in clinical studies demonstrated continued efficacy with up to four repeated administrations.
+I should be administered no more frequently than every three months.
+When used for re-treatment, DYSPORT should be reconstituted and injected using the same technique Injection Technique